yuanchaiyc/Ling471/Assignment-1.md

 ## The IMDB movie review dataset
 We will be using the IMDB review dataset ([Maas et al. 2011](https://www.aclweb.org/anthology/P11-1015.pdf))
 1. Download the dataset from [here](https://ai.stanford.edu/~amaas/data/sentiment/).
-2. Unpack the dataset by double-clicking on it or by using a utility appropriate for your OS.
+1. Unpack the dataset by double-clicking on it or by using a utility appropriate for your OS.
-3. Read the README file which comes with the dataset.
+1. Read the README file which comes with the dataset.
-4. In a text file, answer the following questions about the dataset:
+1. In a text file, answer the following questions about the dataset:
-   a.
-How many movie reviews does it contain?
+   1. How many movie reviews does it contain?
-   b.
-How is it divided?
+   1. How is it divided?
 (Here, talk about how many reivews are in each folder and what does each folder represent, in your own words.
 Do not copy the text from the README file)
-   c. **Why** is it divided in this way?
+   1. **Why** is it divided in this way?
 (Make sure to give a thoughtful answer here, at least a paragraph!
 You may not yet know everything about this, but answer the best you can, based on what you learned in the first couple weeks of class.)
-   d.
-Why is a citation to the ACL paper by Maas et al. included in the README file and in the dataset description on the website? (**What is the relationship of the paper and of the dataset?** Thoughtful, paragraph-length answer here.)
+   1. Why is a citation to the ACL paper by Maas et al. included in the README file and in the dataset description on the website? (**What is the relationship of the paper and of the dataset?** Thoughtful, paragraph-length answer here.)
-   e.
-Why is there a reference to Potts's paper?
+   1. Why is there a reference to Potts's paper?